Uminosachi/open-llm-webui/README.md

 ### LLaVA tab
 * You can upload an image to the LLaVA Image area of this tab and input a prompt related to the image.
-* The LLaVA model is loaded with the following 4-bit settings using the `bitsandbytes` package.
+* Some of the LLaVA models are loaded with the following 4-bit settings using the `bitsandbytes` package.
   ```python
   quantization_config = BitsAndBytesConfig(load_in_4bit=True)
   ```